 Contemporary Civilization/Social Science

-Students can also select two social science courses from the following departments and interdisciplinary programs to fulfill the social sciences core requirement:
+Students with 30 transfer credits or more can also select two social science courses from the following departments and interdisciplinary programs to fulfill the social sciences core requirement:

 - Political Science